symfony/symfony-docs/components/validator/resources.rst

     $validator = Validation::createValidatorBuilder()
         ->enableAnnotationMapping()
-        ->addDefaultDoctrineAnnotationReader()  // Only if annotations are used ->getValidator();
+        ->addDefaultDoctrineAnnotationReader() // add this only when using annotations ->getValidator();

 To disable the annotation loader after it was enabled, call